Slideshow: Best of Spain, Day by Day

 Day 7: La Mancha and Granada

 This morning we'll drive through windswept "Don Quixote country," stopping to sniff the saffron and admire a whitewashed windmill or two.
-Our destination is Granada, where we'll begin with a visit to the ornate tombs of world-changing Ferdinand and Isabel, who reigned over a new age of religious zeal at home and exploration of the "new" Americas.
-Then we'll head up the Albayzín hill for dinner together and enjoy a sunset view of the Alhambra.
+After taking a break for lunch at a traditional Venta, one of Andalucia's humble roadside eateries, we'll make our way to Granada, where we'll begin with a neighborhood orientation before heading up the Albayzín hill for dinner together and enjoy a sunset view of the Alhambra.

 • Tour members toast with a view of the Alhambra in Granada, Spain